prajeet-shah/NetFlix-GPT/README.md

 - Added .env file
 - Memoization Technique to reduce the number of API calls
 - made our site Responsive
+- making Nested Routing for Header available to everypage
 # Features

 - Login/Signup Form